logankeenan/george/readme.md

 ## Roadmap

 * Improve Documentation
-* Remove all my person stuff from the repo
 * Improve debugging and logging
     * Remove all the println statements
     * Provide the inputs/outputs for each LLM interactive in an easily debuggable format